 One of my favorite storage ideas!

 An area most people don’t think about as potential storage is their shower curtain.
-I’ve written before about the mesh shower organizer and it’s one of my all-time favorite products.
-But I also like this shower curtain liner that has storage pockets actually built in.
+I’ve written before about the mesh shower organizer (1) and it’s one of my all-time favorite products.
+But I also like this shower curtain liner that has storage pockets actually built in (2).
 Both are great ways to store extra bottles of shampoo, body wash, kid’s toys, soaps, etc. I own the mesh liner and I LOVE it!
-Be sure to check out the mesh shower organizer product review.

 Even adding just a couple of these ideas and products to your bathroom will help if function more efficiently and give you better storage space.